pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 out-of-the-box options (files from a directory, files from a set of URLs or a pact broker) or you can easily add your own Pact source.

+If you need to load a single pact file from the file system, use the `PactUrl` with the URL set to the file path.

 **Note:** You can only define one source of pacts per test class.

 ### Download pacts from a pact-broker